The tools I use.

 Browsers

-- Outside of work I primarily use Safari or Helium.
+- Outside of work I primarily use Safari.

 Productivity